AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st applicant to be `91234567` and `johndoe@example.com` respectively.

 [Back to top](#welcome-to-hirehive)

 ### Tag an applicant: `tag`

-You can change the tag to a specific person from HireHive to easily differentiate between all your applicants!
+You can change the tag to a specific applicant from HireHive to easily differentiate between all your applicants!

 Format: